epomatti/aws-glue-athena/README.md

     -D 'testdb'
 ```

+Apply the [`prepare-database.sql`](./prepare-database.sql) script to generate data.

-Run the Crawler from the Glue console to feed the catalog.
+Now run the crawler from the Glue console to feed the catalog.

 ## Glue ETL Job